 📍 You’ll find The Kiln Rooms at various different locations in London.
 You can find out more here.

 Crown Works Pottery is based in East London and calls an old Victorian mews home.
 It’s hidden away, but that’s part of the charm.
 What started as a backyard hobby quickly blossomed into a successful woman-owned masterclass.

-Crown Works Pottery is the perfect place to learn how to pot, and even better?
+Crown Works Pottery is the perfect place to learn how to pot in London, and do you know what’s even better?
 You’ll be learning with friends.
 Classes start with short taster sessions for beginners and end in more advanced workshops.
 The classes have a limited number of people, so Giulietta can provide individualised attention for each student who walks through their doors.

 9. Jess Jos

 The Jess Jos studio is the perfect place for anyone who wants to learn how pottery works.
 With classes ranging in skill level, you can find one that fits your interests and abilities whether it’s just getting started with clay or improving on what already exists as a portfolio piece.

 Jess’s classes are always fun and relaxed, and her students always leave with something beautiful they made themselves.
 Each lesson allows students to work on clay without fear of making mistakes as they learn the ropes from someone who is highly experienced and successful at what they do.